vaail/formulize/README.md

 			var $formulaCustom = $('.formula-custom').formula({
 				filter: function(data) {
-				// filter option be called when getFormula() be called.
+				// filter option is called when getFormula() method is called.
-				// this option make you can customize the formula data.
+				// this option helps you to customize the formula data.
 				// data parameter on this function are about formula (object type). return data;
 				}
 			});

-			// if you are using filter option, getFormula() will return data as a object type. console.log($formulaCustom.getFormula());
+			// if filter option is used, getFormula() will return data as an object type. console.log($formulaCustom.getFormula());
 		});
 	</script>